eprimex/ESX_AntiCombatlog/README.md

 Features:
 1. Kills combatloggers right on playerloaded and keeps them dead until the configurable penalty is over.
-   Not even the ambulance job revive can lift these fucktards.
-FUCK yeah.

 How to install:
 1. Copy to resources/[esx]